-Subject to the conditions set out in Condition IV 5 of the Terms of the Bond, in particular, the prior written approval from the Regulator, the Bonds may be redeemed at the option of the Issuer (i) in whole (but not in part) on the First Call Date and on any subsequent Interest Payment Date thereafter; or (ii) in whole (but not in part) at any time after the Issue Date following the occurrence of a Tax Event, an Accounting Event, a Rating Agency Event or a Regulatory Event (each as defined in Condition IV 3 of the Terms of the Bond), subject to having given not less than 30 (thirty) and not more than 60 (sixty) calendar days' prior notice.
+Subject to the conditions set out in Condition IV 5 of the Terms of the Bond, in particular, the prior written approval from the Regulator, the Bonds may be redeemed at the option of the Issuer (i) in whole (but not in part) on the First Call Date and on any subsequent Interest Payment Date thereafter; or (ii) in whole (but not in part) at any time after the Issue Date following the occurrence of a Tax Event, a Rating Agency Event or a Regulatory Event (each as defined in Condition IV 3 of the Terms of the Bond), subject to having given not less than 30 (thirty) and not more than 60 (sixty) calendar days' prior notice.
+There can be no assurance, however, that the Issuer will opt to redeem the Bonds.
 A change in law or regulation is not required in order for either a Tax Event or a Regulatory Event to occur; such Special Redemption Events may result from other events, including (without limitation) a change in the legal or regulatory status of the Issuer or Swiss Life's structure.